 Radicalization via social media: Villach and Solingen in the crosshairs!

-A terrifying case of violence has frightened Austria and Germany: In Villach, Austria, a 23-year-old Syrian attacked a group of people with a folding knife and fatally injured a 14-year-old.
-The perpetrator, Ahmad G., had radicalized on social media and was apparently a fan of extremist content on Tiktok.
-An IS flag was found during a search of his apartment, which brought the investigators to the conclusion that his attack had a terrorist motive.
-In addition, it turned out that Ahmad G. was not classified as an extremist threat, which the security authorities put into explanation, as the "crown" reported.
+A frightening case of violence has terrified Austria and Germany: In Villach, Austria, a 23-year-old Syrian attacked a group of people with a folding knife and fatally injured a 14-year-old.
+The perpetrator, Ahmad G., had become radicalized through social media and was apparently a fan of extremist content on TikTok.
+An ISIS flag was found during a search of his home, leading investigators to conclude his attack had a terrorist motive.
+It also turned out that Ahmad G. was not classified as an extremist threat, which puts the security authorities at a loss for explanation, as the “Krone” reported.